narcisoleedev/openChess/README.md

 In case any dependency is missing, feel free to install it.

-After that, download and install GLAD, GLFW, GLM and assimp, and make sure to include standard library headers in the system directories (I installed it using AUR packages).
+After that, download and install GLAD, GLFW, GLM and assimp libraries, and make sure to include standard library headers in the system directories (I installed it using AUR packages).

 Then after installing these dependencies you can just do that in the system root folder: